 A closely related issue is social care, which is currently managed by local authorities, not the NHS.
-If you need longterm care, whether residential or nursing, broadly speaking you will receive no support for your costs (other than limited 'nursing care' payments) if your capital exceeds a certain limit.
+If you need long-term care, whether residential or nursing, broadly speaking you will receive no support for your costs (other than limited 'nursing care' payments) if your capital exceeds a certain limit.
 The thresholds depend on which country of the UK you live in, ranging from £23,250 in England and Northern Ireland to £50,000 in Wales.
 The threshold in Scotland is £35,000, but uniquely Scotland provides a weekly 'personal care' contribution with no means-testing.

 Financial planning for social care is a highly complex area requiring specialist expertise.
-It had been made more complicated by the fact that once again there is no longterm government strategy in place for funding social care in England.
-The last planned change, introducing an index-linked £86,000 cap on the total personal care costs (excluding accommodation costs) payable by an individual and raising capital limits was scrapped by the Chancellor in July 2024.
-Six months later the government announced that it would be launching a commission under Baroness Casev to review long-term care in England, with a final report containing funding recommendations due by 2028.
-The timing, with an election due at the latest by August 2029, suggests that no new regime is likely to be in operation before the 2030s.
-Any change in the other parts of the UK would probably occur thereafter.
+It has been made more complicated by the fact that once again there is no longterm government strategy in place for funding social care in England.
+The last planned change - introducing an indexlinked £86,000 cap on the total personal care costs (excluding accommodation costs) payable by an individual and raising capital limits - was scrapped by the Chancellor in July 2024.
+Six months later the government announced that it would be launching a commission under Baroness Casey to review longterm care in England, with a final report containing funding recommendations due by 2028.
+When the terms of reference for the commission were published in May 2025, it was revealed that the government expected the initial recommendations, due in 2026, would be "implemented in a phased way over a decade".
+That points to an end date of 2036, well beyond the next but one election.
+Any change in the other parts of the UK would probably occur in a similar timeframe.